 Shopping in Sao Paulo

-Retail therapy in São Paulo is chic and sophisticated with luxury designer goods more in evidence than handicrafts.
-The city has abundant and generally upscale shopping malls yet outdoor bric-a-brac markets appear during the weekends.
+Shopping in São Paulo is chic and sophisticated with plenty of luxury shopping malls and trendy markets on the weekends.

 Two fun weekend markets include the handicrafts of Praça da Liberdade on Saturdays and Sundays and Praça Benedicto Calixto's Saturday flea market in the Bohemian district of Vila Madalena.
 The latter has live samba music.